mukundgupta/NarayanSeva/README.md

-# NarayanSeva - A web application to reduce World Hunger, from Sri Sathya Sai Vidya Vihar
+# NarayanSeva - A web application to reduce World Hunger

 FUNCTIONS AND MODULE DESCRIPTIONS